 Engineered vs Laminate vs Solid Wood

-If you’re looking to obtain the look of real wood in your home but can’t decide between a laminate, engineered or solid wood floor, then we’re here to help.
+If you’re looking to obtain the look of real wood in your home but can’t decide between a laminate, engineered or solid wood flooring, then we’re here to help.
 Read on and make an informed decision on which option is the most suitable for you and your home.
 But first, let's learn about the differences between these types of flooring;

 What is the cheapest flooring?